Fitbit badges and trophies can turn walking and running activities with a bit more fun and challenge.

 Interested in getting more walking into your daily routine?
 See this complete list of the many benefits of walking to get inspired.

 The Olympic Sandal Fitbit badge, for walking 100,000 steps, is quite the achievement for any fitness or walking fanatic.
 But many might not realize this because they are not sure how many steps are in an average mile.
 Here is the step to mile conversion.

-1) The exact distance you travel with 100,000 steps will be different from person to person, due to different stride length.
+1) The exact distance you travel with 100,000 steps will be different from person to person, due to different stride lengths.

-2) While you need someones specific stride length to be precise, you can give distance of 100,000 steps based off the average stride length.
+2) While you need someone's specific stride length to be precise, you can give a distance of 100,000 steps based on the average stride length.

-3) The average person has a stride length 2.5 feet.
+3) The average person has a stride length of 2.5 feet.

 4) This means that 1 mile is just over 2000 steps.

 5) Therefore 10,000 steps are close to 5 miles